MrPlusGH/NPlusMiner/README.md

    GUI

       Since version 2.0 NPlusMiner has a GUI making it easy to configure and run.
 	  Relies on config files.
 No need to edit bat files.
-Simply run NPlusMiner Set the config on the config tab, save, close, run For console lovers.
-Run NPlusMiner-ConsoleUp.
+Simply run NPlusMiner (Not the .ps1) Set the config on the config tab, save, close, run For console lovers.
+Right click the NPlusMiner file > Properties > change "hidden" to "maximized" in the target field

-   Pause mining

-      Ability to pause miners while keeping other jobs running (pause button) This will stop mining activity
-      BrainPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background avoiding the learning phase on resume

    prerun

       Ability to run a batch prior switching to a specific algo.